Victorian Government – Planning for Melbourne’s Green Wedges and Agricultural Land

 The Victorian Government is seeking to reform the planning system to protect the long-term future of Melbourne’s agricultural land and guide decision making in the green wedges.

-Consultation has now opened on the Department of Environment, Land, Water and Planning’s (DELWP’s) paper, Planning for Melbourne’s Green Wedges and Agricultural Land.
+Consultation was open on the Department of Environment, Land, Water and Planning’s (DELWP’s) paper, Planning for Melbourne’s Green Wedges and Agricultural Land.

-The consultation paper is available to view online and provide feedback at the Engage Victoria website: https://engage.vic.gov.au/gwal
+The consultation paper is available to view online https://engage.vic.gov.au/gwal

 This important project will impact Nillumbik Shire Council and our residents, visitors, businesses, and industries including agriculture.